 Discussion group Assignment

 Note: you will have an assignment each discussion group.
-These are due in group – late assignments do not get credit.
+These are due in group during the week they are assigned; late assignments do not get credit.